How Often Should You Wash Your Face?

 Is it better to wash your face at night or in the morning?

 The dermatologists were split on the issue.
-While Dr. Gohara says she prefers to wash at night in order to “wash off the day’s grime and prime the face for night-time products,” Dr. Loretta thinks it’s better to wash your face in the morning, because pillowcases can be prime collectors of dust mites (microscopic, insect-like pests that feed on dead skin cells).
-Speaking of which, she highly recommends regularly washing or changing out your pillowcases.
+While Dr. Gohara said she prefers to wash at night to “wash off the day’s grime and prime the face for night-time products,” Dr. Loretta said it’s better to wash your face in the morning, because pillowcases can be prime collectors of dust mites (microscopic, insect-like pests that feed on dead skin cells).
+Speaking of which, she highly recommended regularly washing or changing out your pillowcases.

-“The most important thing is to get rid of the tiny, almost microscopic particles that are sitting on our skin when we wake up in the morning after sleeping and rubbing our faces into the pillowcase,” she tells us.
+“The most important thing is to get rid of the tiny, almost microscopic particles that are sitting on our skin when we wake up in the morning after sleeping and rubbing our faces into the pillowcase,” she noted.

 Can washing your face strip it of its natural oils?

 The short answer is yes — in some cases.
-Just as an ultra-hot shower can dry out your body, washing your face with hot water can strip off the protective sebum which helps keep our skin barrier healthy.
-That’s why Dr. Loretta recommends washing your face with tepid instead of hot water, and says that’s especially important for certain skin types.
+Just as an ultra-hot shower can dry out your body, washing your face with hot water can strip off the protective sebum, which helps keep our skin barrier healthy.
+That’s why Dr. Loretta recommended washing your face with tepid instead of hot water, and said that’s especially important for certain skin types.

-“If you’ve got sensitive skin and you use hot water, you’re going to make your skin more sensitive,” she tells us.
+“If you’ve got sensitive skin and you use hot water, you’re going to make your skin more sensitive,” she said.

-In addition to picking a non-soap cleanser, Dr. Loretta recommends a hydrating cleanser for dry skin, and a foaming cleanser for those who run on the oily side.
+In addition to picking a non-soap cleanser, Dr. Loretta recommended a hydrating cleanser for dry skin, and a foaming cleanser for those who run on the oily side.

 Walmart